Welcome to Driving with Dementia

 Although there are different types of dementia, all types negatively affect the person with dementia’s driving by damaging various brain functions that are essential for safe driving.
 Also, because dementia is progressive, the symptoms get worse over time, making the person with dementia’s driving less and less safe.
 Giving up driving is necessary to keep the person with dementia, as well as others on the road, safe.

-• Have lost a range of brain functions that are necessary to make the kind of fast decisions and reactions necessary to drive safely.
+• Have lost a range of brain functions that are necessary to make the kind of fast decisions and have the quick reactions necessary to drive safely.

 • No longer be able to make new memories or learn new skills.
 It’s common that they will not recognize driving difficulties or be able to develop new behaviours to adjust to these changes.